RISM-UK/RISM-UK.github.io/about.md

 # About RISM in the UK

 The first large-scale survey of printed music in UK libraries was *The British Union-Catalogue of Early Music Printed Before the Year 1801.
 A Record of the Holdings of over One Hundred Libraries Throughout the British Isles*, edited by Edith B. Schnapper (1957).
-Much of the data from this catalogue was later included in the printed RISM catalogues, and is now available in the central RISM [Online Catalogue of Musical Sources](http://www.rism.info/home.html).
+Much of the data from this catalogue was later included in the printed RISM catalogues, and is now available in the central RISM <a href="http://www.rism.info/home.html" target="_blank">Online Catalogue of Musical Sources</a>.

 An initial project to document 17th- and 18th-century music manuscripts in UK libraries took place in the 1960s.
 Information was recorded in a card catalogue and supplemented with further data, on paper slips, in the 1980s.